Juana Martinez-Neal

 Juana Martinez-Neal is a Peruvian American children's book author and illustrator.
-Her debut book as an author and illustrator, Alma and How She Got Her Name, was well reviewed and won a 2019 Caldecott Award Honor.
+Her debut book as an author and illustrator, Alma and How She Got Her Name, was well reviewed and won a 2019 Caldecott Honor.

 Biography

 Juana Martinez-Neal grew up in Lima, Peru.
 Growing up she hoped to be a painter, like her father and grandfather, as the profession of illustrator was not common in Peru.
 She moved to the United States in her mid-20s.
 After having children of her own she decided to become an author and illustrator of children's books.
 She now lives in Connecticut, with her husband and three children.